Peter Jones (broadcaster): Career

 He was educated at Swansea Grammar School and Queens' College, Cambridge, where he read Modern Languages.
 He started his teaching career at Kimbolton School and subsequently taught French and coached the First XI Football Team at Bradfield College.
 His career as a broadcaster began in 1965 after a chance meeting with Maurice Edelston, who lived in nearby Reading.
 In his early years he commentated on group matches in the 1966 World Cup, held in England.
 At the 1970, 1974, 1978, 1982 and 1986 he was the main commentator on the World Cup, covering the final.
 Along with his regular weekly football commentaries, Jones covered almost every major football event from the late 1960s until his death, including the FA Cup Final of 1968, the replay (but not the first match) in 1970 and all finals from 1971 to 1989 with the exception of 1982 when he covered the Papal Visit.
 He described victories for English clubs in the European Cup finals of 1968, 1977, 1978, 1979, 1980, 1981, 1982 and 1984, and in 1985 he gave an eloquent description of the Heysel Stadium disaster.

 As a presenter rather than a commentator, he fronted the BBC's coverage of Wimbledon during the 1970s and 1980s, and frequently presented the BBC's Saturday afternoon radio sports coverage (Sports Service until 1970, Sport on Two from then until 1990) from the late 1960s to the late 1980s.He described the Olympic Opening Ceremony in 1976, 1980,1984 and 1988.
 He was the BBC's regular commentator on swimming for many years, covering the sport at many Olympic and Commonwealth Games, often with Anita Lonsbrough.
 He occasionally commentated on cricket, and often covered the Oxford and Cambridge Boat Race which turned out to be his last time commentating on a sporting event.
-As a serious broadcaster with a mellifluous voice and a deep sense of gravitas, he was regularly called upon to describe the opening and closing ceremonies at events such as the Olympic Games and World Cup, and also covered non-sporting events such as the wedding of Prince Charles to Lady Diana Spencer in 1981, and that of Prince Andrew to Sarah Ferguson in 1986.
+As a serious broadcaster with a mellifluous voice and a deep sense of gravitas, he was regularly called upon to describe the opening and closing ceremonies at events such as the Olympic Games and World Cup, and also covered non-sporting events such as the wedding of Prince Charles to Lady Diana Spencer in 1981, and that of Prince Andrew to Sarah, Sarah Ferguson in 1986.
 He also lent his talents to coverage of the State Opening of Parliament.